 To do better, we must fight to hold those who harm us accountable.
 There are four steps to accountability:

 - We all expect that our medical providers will act to keep us safe from harm.

 - In medical malpractice cases, why was the patient not kept safe?

 - Medical malpractice affects the person, the family, and our community if the malpractice continues

 - In my cases, a significant monetary award.

-My goal is not to disparage hospitals or doctors, they do remarkable things for a vast majority of us.
+My goal is not to disparage hospitals or doctors; they do remarkable things for the majority of us.
 When they are wrong, they must be held accountable just like the rest of us.
 Holding them accountable through significant monetary awards is the only way to get their attention and drive change.

-The health care industry is a rich and powerful industry.
+The health care industry is a rich and powerful one.
 1 out of every 5 dollars in our country goes to the health care industry.
 Like any other rich and powerful industry, they only change when their behavior costs them lots of money.
 If they are not held accountable, they do not change.
-So I and my clients hold the industry accountable one case at time.
+So my clients and I hold the industry accountable one case at a time.

 This is what I believe in.
 Accountability is what I stand for.
 What do you stand for?
 Let’s talk about it.